Pil3q/CV/README.md

 #### Analytical and logic

 Since my early years when I dated math for the first time I was perceiving the world in a logical way.
 I tend to look for patterns and thanks to spotting them making my life easier.
-Nevertheless I think the best proof of my skills are my successes in Bridge where I won numerous trophies on the national level as a junior.
+Nevertheless I think the best proof of my skills are my successes playing Bridge where I won numerous trophies on the international level representing Poland in under 18’s national squad.

 #### Fast-Learner